 28. The University aims to select those applicants who are likely to succeed academically and benefit from its programmes.
-Being expelled from an educational institution or having a criminal conviction (as defined in the Procedure for Expulsions and Criminal Convictions1 will not usually prevent an applicant from gaining admission to the University.
+Having a Criminal Conviction (as

-- 29. A failure to disclose any expulsion or relevant criminal conviction(s) (as defined in the Procedure for Expulsions and Criminal Convictions) is taken seriously and could result in: the withdrawal of any existing or subsequent offer of a place; or to the termination of any subsequent registration in accordance with the Student Disciplinary Regulations or Regulations for Fitness to Practise. - 30.
-Please see the Procedure for Expulsions and Criminal Convictions for further details.
+- defined in the Criminal Convictions Guidelines) will not usually prevent an applicant from gaining admission to the University. - 29.
+A failure to disclose any Relevant Criminal Conviction(s) (as defined in the Criminal Convictions Policy) is taken seriously and could result in: the withdrawal of any existing or subsequent offer of a place; or to the termination of any subsequent registration in accordance with the Student Disciplinary Regulations or Regulations for Fitness to Practise. - 30.
+Please see the Criminal Convictions Guidelines for further details.